How to Apply to the MESM Program

 It is beneficial to provide at least one letter from a faculty member who is familiar with your academic abilities.
 We realize this may be difficult if you have been out of school for a number of years.
 If this is not possible, you can provide letters from professionals in supervisory or managerial roles who can attest to your scholarly ability and potential, creativity, dedication, and work performance, among other attributes.

-Please note the GRE scores requirement has been waived in response to the COVID-19 pandemic.
-The Bren School will not be accepting any GRE scores from applicants this year (applications due on December 15th, 2022).
+Please note the GRE requirement has been waived for the 2023-24 admissions cycle.
+The Bren School will not be accepting any GRE scores at this time.
+The requirement will continue to be evaluated on an annual basis moving forward.